General Equipment at Daviess County Public Schools Owensboro, Kentucky

 Insulators — Highest Occupational Exposure Risk

 Insulators who applied or removed pipe lagging, block insulation, and duct wrap reportedly faced among the highest fiber exposures of any trade in institutional building settings.
-Sawing, shaping, and fitting pre-formed asbestos pipe sections — manufactured by Johns-Manville and Owens-Illinois — ranked among the most hazardous tasks in the insulation trade.
-Products including Kaylo, Thermobestos, Aircell, and Unibestos (Pittsburgh Corning) required dry-cutting and fitting, which is alleged to have released heavy concentrations of respirable fibers into the work area.
+Sawing, shaping, and fitting pre-formed asbestos pipe sections — manufactured by and — ranked among the most hazardous tasks in the insulation trade.
+Products including calcium silicate pipe insulation, Thermobestos, pipe insulation, and high-temperature pipe insulation required dry-cutting and fitting, which is alleged to have released heavy concentrations of respirable fibers into the work area.

 Asbestos Workers Local 76 members based in Louisville reportedly performed insulation work at Kentucky school facilities throughout the region.
 Insulators contracted to school districts frequently also worked at industrial sites and power plants — meaning that Local 76 members may carry cross-site exposure histories that should be documented in full before any claims are filed.